-Performance Engineered Solutions (PES) Ltd was able to showcase the best of their work on two wheels at international events in support of the recent Tour de France Grand Depart.
+PES Performance Ltd were able to showcase the best of their work on two wheels at international events in support of the recent Tour De France Grand Depart.

 The events at the EIS Sheffield and in the VIP Guest area at Meadowhall on the day of the second stage were part of an initiative to bring international business to the Yorkshire region.

 The PES display included the new Ribble 883 Aero racing bike built by Bamber Bridge based Ribble Cycles.
 PES provided their expertise in the design, modelling and testing of the all-new 883 Aero.

 Hours of advanced computer simulations have resulted in a frameset of varying aerodynamic profiles – Each optimised according to location to reduce turbulence across a wide range of wind directions.
 At the same time the proprietary blend of Toray T800 and T1000 composite materials used ensures the frameset is both light, yet stiff and provides precision handling.

 Also on show was the awesome DR-Moto trackday racing MotoGP bike.
 At £90,000 for the basic model this is no ordinary motorbike.
 With 198 bhp and a weight of only 160 kg, the bike has a Power:Weight Ratio double that of the Bugatti Veyron (equating to 1250 bhp/tonne verses 626 bhp/tonne)!

 PES have worked on the aerodynamic package for the project which has designed & manufactured a MotoGP eligible specification bike, bringing Grand Prix level technology & performance to the enthusiast rider.

 Commenting on the events Mike Maddock, Managing Director at PES Performance said;